Pontanami/DATX11-VT24-11/README.md

 * /bad-runtime: Contains tests that should pass parsing and type checking but fail during runtime.
 Executing the transpiled files should produce output that includes the text "Exception" (on std err or std out).

  The test program `test-transpiler` compiles the transpiler (using a makefile), and runs all the tests included in the test suite.
-To see the options, run the program the help flag -h.
+To see the options, run the program with the help flag -h.
 The options can be used, for instance, to only run a subset of the tests or print additional debugging information.